Cambria DA: Juvenile charged in Westmont Hilltop school threats

 "The safety of our schools is of utmost importance.
 This type of activity can have severe consequences, both now and into the future, regardless of the age of the actor.
 Law enforcement and school districts continue to work together to provide the safe learning environment that our children deserve."

-Students in the district were placed on "flexible instruction" several days last week after two separate non-specific threats were received by the district that were later deemed to be credible.
+Students in the district were placed on "flexible instruction" several days last week after two separate non- specific threats were received by the district that were later deemed to be credible.
+Students were not in classrooms from Wednesday through Friday.

 A staff member, who was not identified by the district, was later determined to be the target of the threat.